dgraph-io/embargo/README.rst

 Check out the `full documentation <http://blockade.readthedocs.org>`_ for details.

-Blockade features:
+Embargo features:

 * A flexible YAML format to describe the containers in your application
 * Support for dependencies between containers, using named links
-* A CLI tool for managing and querying the status of your blockade
+* A CLI tool for managing and querying the status of your embargo
 * Creation of arbitrary partitions between containers
 * Giving a container a flaky network connection to others (drop packets)
 * Giving a container a slow network connection to others (latency)